 - students are supervised at all times during the assessment.

-- assessment materials, including questions, are not copied or shared in any way (e.g., pictures are not taken of any question).
+- assessment materials, including questions, are not copied or shared in any way (e.g., pictures or screenshots are not taken of any content).

 - any issues related to the security of the assessment are reported to EQAO.

-If a student’s response to a question on an assessment or questionnaire is deemed offensive, the principal may be notified.
+If a student’s response to a question on the assessment or questionnaire is deemed offensive, the school administrator may be notified.

 The allotted time for the sessions is shown below.
 If students require additional time to complete a session, extra time with supervision is allowed.